Biomass Boiler Cost

 Biomass boilers are increasing in popularity, and if you’re concerned about your environmental impact, it may be a good choice for your home.

-What To Consider When Installing a Biomass Boiler
+What To Consider When Installing a Biomass Heating System

 Only a qualified, HETAS-registered heating engineer should install your new biomass boiler.

-As with conventional boiler systems, installing a biomass boiler can be expensive and complicated.
+As with conventional boiler systems, installing biomass heating systems can become expensive and complicated.
 This is why only a qualified engineer should take on the job.

 Before installing your new biomass boiler, you should consult a professional to assess whether it is the right system for your domestic needs.